 • Ambiguity in Terms: Always use legally vetted language that cannot be misinterpreted.

 • No Provision for Support: Post-delivery maintenance is often overlooked.
-A robust SDA includes provisions for bug fixes, updates, and future support.
+A strong software development agreement often integrates software licensing agreements to define ongoing maintenance, updates, and usage permissions.

 • No NDA or Confidentiality Clause: Especially in high-stake projects involving trade secrets, NDAs and confidentiality terms should be mandatory.